ethanmorian/spotify/README.md

 # spotify

-This is a Spotify clone app built based on the "Spotify Redesign - Free UI Kit" from Figma Community.
+A Spotify clone featuring email login, music playback, and favorites functionality, built using the "Spotify Redesign - Free UI Kit" from Figma Community.

 ## Features